tacticdemonic/sb-logger-extension/sb-logger-extension/CLV_SETUP_GUIDE.md

 1. Check this guide's Troubleshooting section
 2. Look for errors in browser DevTools console
-3. Check API server terminal output
+3. Check the extension Diagnostics → Load Log for CLV/props polling errors and status
 4. [Open a GitHub issue](https://github.com/tacticdemonic/sb-logger-extension/issues)

 ---